-The framework structure in Strive enables professional standards to be associated with professional goals, evaluation document questions, and professional development courses.
+The framework structure in Strive links professional standards with professional goals, evaluation document questions, and professional development courses.

-Strive management allows multiple frameworks to be created and associated with the different appraisee types within a district.
-By tagging goals, questions and courses with different professional standards, an appraiser will be able to analyze data down to the sub-standard component and provide the proper coaching and support for individual employee growth.
+Strive management allows for multiple frameworks associated with different appraisee types within a district.
+By tagging goals, questions, and courses with different professional standards, an appraiser will be able to analyze data down to sub-standard components for individual appraisees.

 Who can create frameworks in Strive?

-- A user needs to have the Appraisal Administrator role to create new frameworks in Strive.
+Users with the Appraisal Administrator role can create new frameworks in Strive.

 What are frameworks in Strive?